drag05/ShinyApps/README.md

 # BalticSeaModules
 This app is on its way to becoming a package.
-At current stage, the app covers one week in the Baltic Sea naval traffic between the 13-th and the 20-th of December 2016, tracking the movement of various ships through geographic location signals retrieved from ship's **A**ir **I**nteligence **S**ervice (AIS).
+At current stage, the app covers one week in the Baltic Sea naval traffic between the 13-th and the 20-th of December 2016, tracking the movement of various ships through geographic location signals retrieved from ship's **A**ir **I**nteligence **S**ervice (AIS) device.
 The information is made avaliable through two interactive tables: the "Map" table and the "Data" table.
 The source data contains calculated geodesic distances (to WGS84 geodetic Datum) and plots the maximum distance covered by ship between signals (MaxDBS), measured in meters, whether the ship is parked or not.
 Selecting the date interval, ship type and ship name brings the ship's path shown as patterned geographic coordinates (points) on a GCS map.